Masters of Business Administration – Open University Business School – 1996

-(2) I was asked to join with Dr Kathleen McChesney and Dr Monica Applewhite, in undertaking a serious incident investigation and safeguarding review of a religious community based mainly in South America.
-They are called the Solidatium Christianae Vitae and are located in Peru, Ecuador, Costa Rica, Chile, Colombia, Italy, Brazil, and the United States.
-My main responsibility in the work was the creation of a victim support programme as well as contributing to the safeguarding review.
+(5) Serious incident investigation and safeguarding review of Solidatum Christianae Vitae, a religious community based mainly in South America.
+They are located in Peru, Ecuador, Costa Rica, Chile, Colombia, Italy, Brazil, and the United States.
+I created a victim support programme as well as contributing to the safeguarding review.
 The work involved extensive travel across the various locations were the community is present.

 Ian A. Elliott